ritikbanxal/ritikbanxal/README.md

 # Hey there 👋

-I'm Ritik, a full stack developer based in Germany.
+I'm Ritik, a full stack developer based in India.

 I work across the entire stack — from building interfaces with React and TypeScript to developing robust APIs and managing databases.